p2p-today/p2p-project/docs/python/tutorial.rst

     >>> time.sleep(1)
     >>> assert sock.routing_table

 To send a message, use the :py:meth:`~py2p.mesh.mesh_socket.send` method.
 Each argument supplied will correspond to a packet that the peer receives.
-In addition, there are two keyed arguments you can use. ``flag`` will specify how other nodes relay this.
-These flags are defined in :py:class:`py2p.base.flags` . ``broadcast`` will indicate that other nodes are supposed to relay it. ``whisper`` will indicate that your peers are *not* supposed to relay it. ``type`` will specify what actions other nodes are supposed to take on it.
-It defaults to ``broadcast``, which indicates no change from the norm.
+In addition, there is a keyed argument you can use. ``flag`` will specify how other nodes relay this.
+These flags are defined in :py:class:`py2p.base.flags`. ``broadcast`` will indicate that other nodes are supposed to relay it. ``whisper`` will indicate that your peers are *not* supposed to relay it.

 .. code-block:: python